springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step3.md

 # Promote to production

+Objective:
+Understand the basic workflow of **promoting** a deployment to a downstream environment.
+In subsequent scenarios, we will continue to build on this flow.

 In this step, you will:
 1. Introduce a prod environment
 2. Duplicate the service and deployment yamls